cpanelplugins/cpanelplugins.com/blog/2022-10-20-cpanel-whm-system-administrator-2-exam-CWSA-2-answers/index.md

 ---

+Which API allows you to manage cPanel licenses

+- Manage2 API

+---

+What is the purpose of the template file in a Plugin?

+- Displays UI content

+---

+The location of the branding files for root is found in which of these locations?

+- /var/cpanel/customizations/brand

+---

+The EasyApache profiles are found in which location?

+- /etc/cpanel/ea4

+---

 A simple definition of a "package" on a WHM server would be as follows:

 - a set of resource limits and list of usable features